SamNgigi/ms_data_engineer_assessment/remote_assessment_2.md

 # Remote assessment 2
 ## Background
-Hogwarts School of Magic has been storing data about their courses and students in spreadsheet, they need a data engineer to store this information in a relational database and create a dashboard for them with basic insights such as total students, dropouts etc. There are things a magic wand can't fix.
+Hogwarts School of Magic has been storing data about their courses and students in spreadsheet, they need a data engineer to transfer this to a relational database and create a dashboard for them with basic insights such as total students, dropouts etc. There are things Dumbledore's magic wand can't fix.

 ## Description

+**Your task is to write an ETL pipeline to fetch the data from google sheets, clean & process, store it in a relational database and create a simple dashboard to visualize the data.**

 You have been provided with 3 spreadsheets

 1. [hogwarts_admissions](https://docs.google.com/spreadsheets/d/1lKrQ4NKwogywiDqnNuwva4zDVNi18x2BClQ6ugFU7SQ/edit?usp=sharing)